HOTDISK. Finding Massive Protostellar Disks with Water and Refractory Molecular Species: Results

 \textbf{\textit{I17008$-$4040.}} A well-resolved disk is traced by H$_{2}$O, NaCl, and SiS emission, showing the highest signal-to-noise ratio in the sample.
 PN ($5-4$ $v=0,1$) emission tracing a similar structure is also detected, making this the only source in the sample with such emission.
 All of these lines show a northwest–southeast velocity gradient.
 The SiO emission exhibits a similar velocity gradient in the innermost region, but transitions to outflow-dominated kinematics at larger distances, with blueshifted emission extending toward the south.

 \textbf{\textit{I18117$-$1753.}} This source is also known as W33A. \citet{Ginsburg2023} reported tentative detections of H$_{2}$O and NaCl using line stacking, without resolving the inner structure.
 Our observations resolve a disk-like structure with a clear east–west velocity gradient in H$_{2}$O, NaCl, and SiS emission.
 The improved detection likely results from the higher sensitivity of our data (2.4 K versus 6.5 K).
 While PN emission is present in the spectrum \citep{Ginsburg2023}, we do not identify a disk-like structure in this line.
 The SiO emission is widespread across the central region but shows absorption toward the continuum peak.
 This absorption may arise from colder, low-velocity, and spatially extended SiO gas, possibly associated with cloud-cloud collision or filament convergence (F. Xu et al., submitted).
 No clear velocity gradient is detected on disk scales.
-Note that a Briggs robust parameter of $-0.5$ is adopted for this source to improve spatial resolution.